 Few buildings have such a close association with significant moments in the political and religious history of Ireland as the Pro-Cathedral.
 Presidents, governments and foreign ambassadors come on great national occasions.
 The people of Dublin know it affectionately as the ‘Pro’.
 Every day there is a constant stream of people dropping in to light a candle and say a quiet prayer.

 Not a bad place to start!
 You can read about the history of St Mary's Pro Cathedral and the background to the statement: "At last an edifice worthy of the loftiness of our creed stands in the centre of the metropolis.
 Our religion has at last lifted up its proud and majestic head." here.

 Picture: Our Lady of The Assumption, Booterstown Avenue, Co.
 Dublin

 Our Lady of The Assumption, Booterstown, Co.
 Dublin serves a suburban, professional commuter community on the outskirts of Dublin.
-The church is tucked half-way up the long rising length of Booterstown Avenue, connecting the sandy beaches of Dublin Bay overlooking Howth peninsula with the route that will eventually take you to the expansive wilderness of the Dublin mountains.
+The church is tucked half-way up the long rising length of Booterstown Avenue, connecting the sandy beaches of Dublin Bay overlooking Howth peninsula with a route that will eventually take you to the expansive wilderness of the Dublin mountains.